skilld-labs/plasmactl-update/README.md

-# plasmactl-update
+# launchr-update
-Launchrctl plugin to fetch and install latest version of plasmactl
+Launchrctl plugin to fetch and install a latest version of launchr